zaps166/QMPlay2/README.md

 - H.264 lossless movies (CRF 0 or QP 0) might not be properly decoded via VDPAU and VA-API.
 - VideoToolBox doesn't support OpenGL high quality video scaling yet.
 - VideoToolBox doesn't support deinterlacing.

+### VA-API information:

+VA-API + OpenGL can run it two modes:
+- *GLX* which uses GLX for OpenGL context creation - this is slower because of in-memory YUV->RGB conversion by a driver.
+QMPlay2 displays the "(GLX)" in Information panel, e.g. "FFmpeg/VA-API, OpenGL 3.0 VA-API (GLX)".
+- *EGL* which uses EGL for OpenGL context creation - this is faster and default for Wayland.
+On X11 QMPlay2 tries to detect if EGL can be used, but the detection can fail.
+In this case you can try do it manually: `export QT_XCB_GL_INTEGRATION=xcb_glx` and run QMPlay2 from command line.
+If everything is working properly, you can export this variable globally.
+This doesn't work on NVIDIA drivers.

+EGL only:
+- in case of multiple GPUs installed in system VA-API requires to use the same device as OpenGL.
+QMPlay2 detects it automatically, but if the detection fails, try to do it manually, e.g.: `export QMPLAY2_EGL_CARD_FILE_PATH=/dev/dri/card1` and run QMPlay2 from command line.
+If everything is working properly, you can export this variable globally.

 ## Deinterlacing